onap/dcaegen2/docs/sections/services/snmptrap/logging.rst

     1529960544.4896748 Mon Jun 25 17:02:24 2018; Mon Jun 25 17:02:24 2018 com.att.dcae.dmaap.IST3.DCAE-COLLECTOR-UCSNMP 15299605440000 1.3.6.1.4.1.999.0.1 server001 127.0.0.1 server001 v2c 751564798 0f40196a-78bb-11e8-bac7-005056865aac , "varbinds": [{"varbind_oid": "1.3.6.1.4.1.999.0.1.1", "varbind_type": "OctetString", "varbind_value": "TEST TRAP"}]

-*(Add:  varbind type enumerations)*
+*NOTE:*  Format of this log will change with 1.5.0; specifically, "varbinds" section will be reformatted/json struct removed and will be replaced with a flat file format.

 PUBLISHED TRAPS
 ^^^^^^^^^^^^^^^

-SNMPTRAP's first priority is to receive and decode SNMP traps, then publish the results to a configured DMAAP/MR message bus.
+SNMPTRAP's main purpose is to receive and decode SNMP traps, then publish the results to a configured DMAAP/MR message bus.
 Traps that are successfully published (e.g. publish attempt gets a "200/ok" response from the DMAAP/MR server) are logged to a file named by